-Purana Qila – Places to visit in Delhi.
+Purana Qila – Places to visit in Delhi

 The beginnings of Purana Qila lie in the mythology or the most ancient history known, as you would like to believe.
 This was the legendary city called Indraprastha founded by Pandavas in pre-historic times.
-This is where the famous assembly hall of Mahabharata created by Maya was.
+This is where the famous assembly hall of Mahabharata created by the Maya was.
 Though there is no archeological evidence that supports this today.
-The only oral evidence is the fact that till recent past there was a village by the same name that used to inhabit this area.
+The only oral evidence is the fact that in the recent past there was a village by the same name that used to inhabit this area.

 If you look at the pattern, no one actually ruled very long from this mighty fort.
 Anyone who captured this was killed very soon.
 This complex also served as a refugee camp for people displaced during the partition of the nation.

-Interestingly the British designed New Delhi is aligned along Purana Qila.
+Interestingly the British-designed New Delhi is aligned along Purana Qila.

-3 Gates of Purana Qila Fort.
+3 Gates of Purana Qila Fort

 There are 3 gates to this fort and a huge moat surrounds it, which is now used for boating.
 The Bara Darwaza, facing west and flanked by two huge bastions is the main entrance to the fort.
 The southern gate facing Humayun’s tomb is called by the same name Humayun Darwaza.
 The third gate facing North is interestingly called Talaqi Darwaza and is closed permanently owing to a story.

 Then there are two small but interesting excavated sites within the complex.
-One is a step well, which has many storeys and is in an elongated rectangular form, with arches on one side.
+One is a step well, which has many stories and is in an elongated rectangular form, with arches on one side.
 The steps seem to have been recently restored.
 The other is a Hamam or a bathing place.
 Which seems like a complex structure and has various places where water can flow from one place to another.
 I tried but could not make out the exact functioning of this Hamam.

-Kunti Devi Temple.
+Kunti Devi Temple

-Another interesting thing to see is Kunti Devi temple, right in the middle of the complex.
+Another interesting thing to see is the Kunti Devi temple, right in the middle of the complex.
 It is a small temple dedicated to Shiva.
-It is said that this is a temple from the time of Pandavas.
+It is said that this is a temple from the time of the Pandavas.
 And probably belonged to their mother Kunti as it is still known by her name.
-It is a small temple with nothing much to note about except its historical reference.
+It is a small temple with nothing much to note except its historical reference.
 There are two Bhairon temples just outside the Qila complex, adjoining its back wall.
-Both these temples are said to be have been set up by Pandavas when they had made their capital here.
+Both these temples are said to have been set up by Pandavas when they had made their capital here.
 In fact, one of the temples has an idol of Bhima.
-One of the Pandava brothers who is said to have carried Bhairon on his shoulders to this place, before building the temple.
+One of the Pandava brothers is said to have carried Bhairon on his shoulders to this place, before building the temple.

 You can walk around the Qila along its thick and seemingly impregnable walls.
-The walls also served as the quarters for the soldiers and guards.
-Today these are home to ASI offices and ASI museum.
-Most walls are in dilapidated state.
+The walls also served as quarters for the soldiers and guards.
+Today these are home to ASI offices and the ASI museum.
+Most walls are in a dilapidated state.
 Those that are standing erect, have been restored by ASI not so long ago.
 The same is true for the two unused gateways.
 If possible, try and walk on the walls of the Qila to get a view from the top.
 And from here Delhi does seem a beautiful city.

-Khairul Manzil Mosque.
+Khairul Manzil Mosque

-Sher Darwaza or Lal Darwaza.
+Sher Darwaza or Lal Darwaza

 There is something for everyone in this walk.

-Recommend you to read following Places to visit in Delhi.
+Recommend you to read the following Places to visit in Delhi.